liflab/beepbeep-3-book/markdown/core/README.md

 ![The running average of a stream of numbers.](Average.png)

 We first create a source of arbitrary numbers.
 We pipe the output of this processor to a cumulative processor.
-Then, we create a source of 1s and sum it; this is done with the same process as above, but on a stream that output the value 1 all the time.
+Then, we create a source of 1s and sum it; this is done with the same process as above, but on a stream that outputs the value 1 all the time.
 This effectively creates a counter outputting 1, 2, 3, etc. We finally divide one stream by the other.

 Consider for example the stream of numbers 2, 7, 1, 8, etc. After reading the first event, the cumulative average is 2÷1 = 2.
 After reading the second event, the average is (2+7)÷(1+1), and after reading the third, the average is (2+7+1)÷(1+1+1) = 3.33 --and so on.
 The output is the average of all numbers seen so far.
 This is called the <!--\index{running average} \textbf{running average}-->**running average**<!--/i-->, and occurs very often in stream processing.
 In code, this corresponds to the following instructions: